authts/oidc-client-ts/docs/migration.md

 - renamed clockSkew to clockSkewInSeconds
 - renamed staleStateAge to staleStateAgeInSeconds
 - removed ResponseValidatorCtor and MetadataServiceCtor, if needed OidcClient/UserManager class must be extended
-- default of response_type changed from "id_token" to "code"
+- changed response_type, only code flow (PKCE) is supported
+- removed loadUserInfo

 **UserManagerSettings:**
 - renamed accessTokenExpiringNotificationTime to accessTokenExpiringNotificationTimeInSeconds